neilsambhu/carla-race/timeline/README.md

 2/22/2024 4:17 PM: TODO: model distance travelled by various actions.
 2/22/2024 4:58 PM: TODO: (1) RL search on autonomous driving.
 (2) Journal: ITS; look for other transactions.
 (3) send email.
+2/28/2024 2:44 PM: TODO: (1) model distance as current velocity and change in acceleration; (2) compare output of distance function to printout.
+Work at 1/4-second evaluations.
+2/29/2024 5:42 PM: TODO: (1) look for good range of throttle values.
+Good is acceleration is increasing.
+(2) Make prediction function of distance accurate.
+Precondition: wait for z value to stabilize before issuing controls.